Primary Election Day (If Needed) August 5, 2025

 –

-Deadline to request an absentee ballot at your city or township clerk’s office if you’re registered to vote where you live.
-After 4 pm, you must vote at your polling place on Election Day if you haven’t already requested an absentee ballot.
+Deadline to vote in person, with an absentee ballot, at your city or township clerk’s office if you’re registered to vote where you live.
+(After today at 4 p.m., you must vote at your polling place on Election Day.)

 –